myeongsuseong/myeongsuseong.github.io/_pages/cv.md

 * International Conference on Smart Computing, IoT and Machine Learning 2024, July 25, 2024 – July 27, 2024

 ***Review provided for conferences***
+* 2025 4th International Conference On Multidisciplinary Applications of Information Technology (reviewed one manuscript) August 25, 2025 – August 26, 2025
 * International Conference on Smart Computing, IoT and Machine Learning 2025 (reviewed one manuscript, June 3, 2025 – June 4, 2025)
 * The 2nd International Conference on Optical Communication and Optical Information Processing (reviewed one manuscript), December 20, 2024 – December 22, 2024
 * 10th Asia Conference on Mechanical Engineering and Aerospace Engineering (Reviewed three manuscripts), October 18, 2024 – 20 October, 2024